SlenderStone/MessageHandler.Documentation/devices/winiot/amqp.md

 # Connecting Windows 10 IoT Core Apps using AMQP

-In this article you'll learn how you can use the AMQP protocol to connect to MessageHandler and send or receive messages to/from your channels.
+In this article you'll learn how you can use the AMQP protocol to connect to MessageHandler and send or receive messages to or from your channels.

 ## Preparation